Aberbeeg Colliery (North)

 Powell’s Terrace – The Wooden Houses.

 In March 1932 the South Wales Gazette reported on the possible demolition of the Wooden Houses forming Powell’s Terrace, Aberbeeg.
-These houses were constructed under Messrs Powell and passed on to Messrs Budd & Co but since condemned by the Abertillery Council.
+These houses were constructed under Messrs Powell tenure and passed on to Messrs Budd & Co but since condemned by the Abertillery District Council.
 They were on the side of the mountain overlooking Commercial Road and Pantddu Estate.
-Powell’s Terrace had been the home of many prominent local Rugby players and at the time of the report the Captain of the Aberbeeg R.F.C.
+Powell’s Terrace had been the home of many prominent local rugby players and at the time of the report the captain of the Aberbeeg R.F.C.
 Mr Arthur Gardner and the veteran Aberbeeg forward Mr Jack Slocombe still resided there.